Distinguished Professor of Sociology

 The IUPLR promotes and disseminates comparative, interdisciplinary, and policy-focused research; expands the pool of Latino scholars and leaders; establishes projects with scholars in the arts, STEM fields, social sciences, health, culture and the humanities; enhances the institutional capacity of Latino-focused research centers and supports work that strengthens and serves Latino communities.

-Professor Quiroz is also the Director of the Center for Mexican American Studies and Professor of Sociology at the University of Houston, and she was recently elected the Vice President of the Society for the Study of Social Problems (2020), an interdisciplinary and national association dedicated to research focused on the pursuit of social justice.
+Professor Quiroz is also the Director of the Center for Mexican American Studies and the Center for Immigration Research at the University of Houston.
+She was recently elected the Vice President of the Society for the Study of Social Problems (2020), an interdisciplinary and national association dedicated to research focused on the pursuit of social justice.
 Author of two books and more than 40 publications, Professor Quiroz’ research has been published in several high profile journals and books and in Amicus Briefs submitted to the U.S. Supreme Court.

 Professor Quiroz has been a Visiting Research Associate and member of the AFIN Research Group (Adopciones, Familias y Infantes) at the Autonomous University of Barcelona and a Fellow at one of the nation’s most prestigious social science think tanks, the Center for the Advanced Study of the Behavioral Sciences - Stanford University.
 She has also been a Fellow at the Institute for Research on Race and Public Policy and the Great Cities Institute at the University of Illinois-Chicago.